BenniWi/learn2code/docs/slides_learn2code_2.md

 // free the memory again
 free(mal_ptr);

-// Dynamically allocate memory using malloc() int* cal_ptr = (int*)calloc(num_of_elements, sizeof(int));
+// Dynamically allocate memory using calloc() int* cal_ptr = (int*)calloc(num_of_elements, sizeof(int));
 // do some stuff
 // free the memory again